vbounyasit/MyDataFramework/README.md

 # Rift
-An ETL framework in Scala for Data Engineers
+An ETL framework in Scala for Data engineers